Research Administrator 1

 - Develop project schedules, targets, measurements, and accountabilities, as assigned.
 Lead research team meetings and prepare/approve minutes.

 - Prioritize and extract data from a variety of sources such as notes or survey results and maintain its accuracy and completeness.
 Determine additional data collection and reporting requirements.
 Complete project-related administrative responsibilities of a limited scope as needed.

 * - Other duties may also be assigned

-Bachelor's degree and one year of job related experience, or combination of education and relevant experience.
+Bachelor's degree and one year of job-related experience, or combination of education and experience.

 - Ability to learn and stay updated about university and government policies (FAR, Cost Accounting Standards, Office of Management and Budget circulars, sponsored guidelines, etc.) to properly administer sponsored projects.